Vladimir-Rom/logex/README.md

       --jq string                Specify a jq expression for filtering or transformation.
 Example: '.level=="info" or .level=="warn"'
   -f, --kql string               Filter in the Kibana Query Language format.
 Example: 'level:(error OR warn)'
-      --last int                 Print only the last N matched records -m, --metadata string          Add metadata fields.
+      --last int                 Print only the last N matched records --merge strings            Merge multiple files into single stream of records by specified fields (usually by timestamp) (default [ts])
+  -m, --metadata string          Add metadata fields.
 Format: name[:property-name].
                                  Examples:
                                  'rnum' - adds an rnum field with the record number